rodriguezluis/CloudDevOpsCapstone/README.md

 This is the capstone project for the Cloud DevOps Nanodegre Program, and contains a simple web app:

-> CI/CD pipeline for a static website with cluster in AWS EKS (rolling deployment)
+> CI/CD pipeline for a simple website with AWS EKS (rolling deployment) and infrastructure as code.
 ![img-1](screenshots/8.-Deployed.JPG)